Varendraaa/portfolio/content/projects/Computer-Vision.md

 ```

+// Add results here

 Challenges Observed:

-Dense networks struggled to capture spatial patterns in the images, resulting in lower performance compared to ConvNets.
+- Dense networks struggled to capture spatial patterns in the images, resulting in lower performance compared to ConvNets.
-Dropout regularization improved generalization but did not fully bridge the performance gap.
+- Dropout regularization improved generalization but did not fully bridge the performance gap.

 Key Insights:
-Dense layers alone lack the ability to identify localized features, highlighting the importance of convolutions for tasks involving image data.
+- Dense layers alone lack the ability to identify localized features, highlighting the importance of convolutions for tasks involving image data.

 ### Custom Convnet